metabase/metabase/docs/administration-guide/01-managing-databases.md

 ## Testing a database connection

-As you're setting up your database(s) with Metabase, check if each
+As you're setting up your database(s) with Metabase, you can check if each component is working as expected:

 - [Server status](#checking-the-server-status)
 - [Server access](#checking-your-server-access)